miesch1/hpstr-jekyll-theme/_posts/2019/2019-11-11-Under-Counter-LEDs_Pt1.md

 <img src="{{ site.url }}/images/Blog/2019/LED Strip Interconnect Wiring.jpg" alt="LED Strip Interconnect Wiring">

 Finally, I was able to start installing the LEDs on the perimeter of each section of cabinets.
-On the top, I just follwed the inside of the crown molding.
+On the top, I just followed the inside of the crown moulding.
 On the bottom, I just followed the inner trim.
 Where two cabinets joined together, I had to use a hack saw blade to carefully clear a path for the LEDs.
 Here are a few samples looking up from underneath the cabinets:

 <img src="{{ site.url }}/images/Blog/2019/LED Strip Spanning Cabinets.jpg" alt="LED Strip Spanning Cabinets">
 <img src="{{ site.url }}/images/Blog/2019/LED Strip Spanning Cabinets w Bend.jpg" alt="LED Strip Spanning Cabinets w/ Bend">